BenYak1/Network-Monitoring-Bash-Tool/README.md

 -   **ping**: (Usually part of `iputils` or similar) For ICMP checks.
 -   **timeout**: (Usually part of `coreutils`) For connection timeouts during port checks.

-Most Linux distributions come with these pre-installed or they can be easily installed via the system's package manager.

 ## Setup & Configuration